 What can I do if my home is not safe?

-Call your city hall or town office and ask about any housing codes that may apply to your building.
-If your town has a building code enforcement officer, you can ask him to look at your home and send the landlord a letter demanding that he fix any code violations.
-State law also requires each town to have a health officer, who can inspect and order that unhealthy conditions be remedied (or that the building be vacated).
+Call your city hall or town office and ask to speak with someone about the problems in your building.
+If your town has a building code enforcement officer, you can ask that person to visit your home to inspect the problems, and send the landlord a letter demanding that they fix any code violations.
+State law also requires each town to have a health officer, who can inspect and order that unhealthy conditions be fixed.
 Also, each town must have a local plumbing inspector to enforce state and local plumbing-related rules.

-If you cannot get local help, you may be able to get some help, or other referrals, from these state agencies:
+If you cannot get local help, you may be able to get some help from these state agencies:

 - Fire hazards: